 Table 2.5 traces the learning algorithm as it iterates through the training examples.
 For example, because the decision function produces the incorrect decision for the first example (No), this example is added to \mathbf{w} .
 Similarly, the second example is subtracted from \mathbf{w} .
 The third example is correctly classified (barely), so no update is necessary.
 After just one pass over this training dataset, also called an epoch, the perceptron has converged.
 We will let the reader convince herself that all training examples are now correctly classified.
 The final weights indicate that the perceptron has learned several useful things.
 First, it learned that good and excellent are associated with the Yes class, and has assigned positive weights to them.
 Second, it learned that bad is not to be trusted because it appears in both positive and negative reviews, and, thus, it assigned it a weight of 0.
-Lastly, it learned to assign a negative weight to horrible.
+Lastly, it learned to assign a non-zero weight to boring because of the barely correct prediction made on example #3.
+There are other bigger problems here.
+We discuss them in Section 2.7.